Joiry/HSL_Carp/Part_01a.md

 ~~~

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
-If
+If there are no decorations, it's a file.

-there are no decorations, it's a file.
+A lot of modern terminal applications color different file types, so `-F` isn't as essential as it once was, but it can still be useful.

 `ls` has lots of other options.
 To find out what they are, we can type: